-Greet your guests with a festive concotion of your own invention and it is guaranteed to be a proper knees-up.
+Christmas calls for festive concotions of your own invention.
 Follow The Field's pick of the best Christmas cocktails, raid the drinks cupboard and fill the glasses, darkly

 Engender some proper festive spirit with a concotion of your own invention.
 Take inspiration from The Field’s favourite cocktails and prepare to raid the drinks cupboard.

 With the glasses filled, darkly, make the Christmas lunch equally spectacular.
-A three-bird roast is guaranteed to impress your festive guests.
+A three-bird roast is guaranteed to impress.
 But ensure you have someone confident enought to stand at the table.
 The code of chivalry once included carving, but it is a skill that fewer and fewer now possess.
 Read how to carve meat well and wield the knife properly.

 THE FIELD’S FAVOURITE COCKTAILS

 British summertime is a glass of Pimm’s filled with mint and fruit, but don’t let the bottle gather dust over winter.
 Try The Field’s homemade Christmas Pimm’s for your new favourite festive tipple.
 To really impress, make it with homemade Pimm’s – it’s stronger than the shop-bought stuff.
 Or if you would rather plump for a treat from the hedgerow, try our elderberry vodka.

 Homemade Christmas Pimm’s is a must this festive season.
 Making your own festive brew from scratch is rewarding.
 And by…